rahulshankariyer/rahulshankariyer/README.md

 ## Data Analysis Related Project Work

-1. Covid-19 Testing, Infections, Death Rates
+1. Google Data Analytics Professional Certificate Case Study - Bike Sharing Data from Cyclistic, Chicago
-2. Covid Vaccination - Effect On Cases & Deaths
+2. World Happiness 2022 - Exploratory Data Analysis project on the Happiness of 146 countries based on Per Capita GDP, Freedom to Make Life Choices, Absence of Corruption, Social Support, and Generosity
-3. Google Data Analytics Professional Certificate Case Study - Bike Sharing Data from Cyclistic, Chicago
+3. MLB Web Scraping - Scraped ESPN dataset for batting performance of all 347 players in Major League Baseball, USA in 2022, and store it in a CSV file
-4. Master’s Project 2018-2019 - Application of Discriminant Analysis for Predicting Medical Diagnosis of Cancer & Diabetes and Identification of Compounds in Herbal Plants
+4. Atlanta Housing Data Cleaning - Cleaned Georiga Real Estate Data to get Atlanta Housing Data
-5. Analysis of Accident Victims’ data from four major Hospitals in Coimbatore, India, to assess -Decision support from scores on salvaging of limbs for polytrauma care.
+5. Master’s Project 2018-2019 - Application of Discriminant Analysis for Predicting Medical Diagnosis of Cancer & Diabetes and Identification of Compounds in Herbal Plants

 ## Skills